hrax/now-eslint/README.md

 ## CLI Access

 CLI uses NOW REST API to read necessary information.
 Easiest setup would be to give the account `snc_read_only` and `admin` roles.
-If that is by any chance not possible, make sure account has read access to the following tables.
+If that is by any chance not possible, make sure account has read access to the following tables as well as access to the REST API.

 ### report CLI